Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 Seller situations we solve

-• Owners who inherited land in Walton County and do not want to keep paying taxes
+Owners who inherited land in Walton County and don't want to keep paying taxes

 How We Price Land in Walton County

-We do not price Walton County land like generic Florida inventory.
+We don't price Walton County land like generic Florida inventory.
 These are the drivers we review before we discuss a direct offer.
+Vacant land in Walton County currently averages $12,000–$40,000 per acre, placing it in the medium pricing tier among Florida's 67 counties.

 Access, frontage, and easements